-Born in Kurtalan, Siirt in 1964, Haşim Taşkıran completed his primary education in the Gözpınar Village in Kurtalan and his secondary and high school education in Batman.
-He graduated from the Department of Communication Design, Faculty of Art and Design at Nişantaşı University, Istanbul.
-He went on to complete his master's degree in the Faculty of Economics.
-Administrative and Social Sciences at the same university.
-He then graduated from the Department of Behavioural Sciences, Faculty of Communication at Newport University.
-He is a member of ISO, ITO, ITKIB, MUSIAD and the City Council.
-He served as the Southeast Coordinator of the Turkish White Moon Association and as a member of the board at Ziraat Technology Inc. and Central Oto Kiralama A.Ş.
+Born in Kurtalan, Siirt in 1964, Haşim Taşkıran completed his primary education in the Gözpınar Village in Kurtalan and his secondary and high school education in Batman, He graduated from the Department of Communication Design, Faculty of Art and Design at Nişantaşı University, Istanbul, He went on to complete his master's degree in the Faculty of Economics, Administrative and Social Sciences at the same university.
+He then graduated from the Department of Behavioral Sciences, Faculty of Communication at Newport University.
+He is a member of ISO ITO İTKİB MÜSİAD and the City Council.
+He is a member of İstanbul Chamber of Industry (İSO), istanbul Chamber of Commerce (ITO), General Secretariat of Istanbul Textile and Apparel Exporter Associations (İTKİB), Independent Industrialists and Businessmen's Association (MÜSİAD) and the City Council.
+He served as the Southeast Coordinator of the Turkish White Moon Association and as a member of the board at Ziraat Teknoloji A.S. and Central Oto Kiralama A.S.
 He has been serving as a Member of the Supervisory Board at Ziraat Bank since 7 October 2022.